Cleaning & Organizing

 Affair or break-up

 Leanne Stapf, vice president of Operations for The Cleaning Authority says if you’ve stocked the pantry and refrigerator with lean proteins and greens, but the staff happens to spot multiple fast food bags in the trash, they’ll draw the conclusion that you’ve fallen off the weight-loss wagon.
-Here’s what professional housecleaners do in their homes every day.

 That gorgeous hair may be fake